LLNL/camp/docs/sphinx/user_guide/feature/number.rst

 The ``num<>`` type
 ------------------

-Camp includes constructs for compile time numerical `types` which can be used in almost any other camp construct.
+Camp includes constructs for compile time numerical `types` which can be used in almost any other Camp construct.
 The ``num<>`` type is an integral constant `type`, rather than a constant value.
 Let's look at the difference:

 .. code-block:: cpp